profweston/Crime_Time_Final_Project/README.md

  <img src="https://github.com/profweston/Crime_Time_Final_Project/blob/main/Resources/Features.png" width="600">

 After running it the first time with the more obvious features dropped first, the ranked features appeared and the lesser ranked features were dropped.
+Several different iterations were made taking features out and putting other features in.
+There typically wasn't a significant different until the type of crime was removed.
+Also, the

-**_Improvements to the Model:_** Slight improvements were made to the model from the original.
+**_Improvements to the Model:_** After examining the results as a group, slight improvements were made to the model from the original.
 The month was extracted from the crime date and added to the list of features the model uses.
 This was decided upon to investigate whether there might be any seasonal impact on crime.

 **_Training and Testing Sets:_** When splitting the dataset to training and testing sets, the train_test_split function was used.
 Unfortunately, when performed on the entire dataset, a memory error occurred.
 Thus, the train_size parameter was added in order to ease the computational power that was done when training the dataset.
 The final code is displayed below: